gunzenroses/slider-plugin/README.md

 |tooptip|true|boolean|*true* - enable tooltips with value of handle; *false* - hide tooltips;|
 |scale|{stepPerDiv: 10}|boolean / object|enable grid of values: *true* - sets automatic numbering of grid sections; *false* - hides grid; *{stepPerDiv: number}* - put number at every Nth division of grid|

-Extended API
+Extended API.
 If you want to see configuration panel next to your slider
 >`$(`selector`).sliderMaker({` *your parameters* `},`true`)`

 ### Example of slider-plugin usage